 All of the sketching functionality of network diagrams within Aleph is also available within a standalone desktop application called Aleph Data Desktop.
 Read more about downloading the app here.

-Below some of the common questions we've received about network diagrams.
+Below are some of the common questions we've received about network diagrams.
 If you have another question or want to suggest an improvement, please get in touch.

 Visual Investigative Scenarios (VIS) is an application developed by OCCRP, RISE Project and QuickData that is the inspiration for network diagrams.
 While it's been a beloved tool to some reporters, it has also become slow and cumbersome.
 We're unable to add new features and ensure its continued safety.